thradams/bake/README.md

-# Vibe coding C compiler
+# Vibe coding C compiler & Linker Assembler

 This is a simplified C89 compiler